wangonya/wangonya.com/content/blog/js-sort-1.md

 - Bubble sort

 This is not intended to be an in-depth explanation on the ins and outs of how the algorithms work and their performance.
-If you\'d rather read about that, here\'s a nice resource I found: [Sorting Algorithms](https://brilliant.org/wiki/sorting-algorithms/)
+If you'd rather read about that, here's a nice resource I found: [Sorting Algorithms](https://brilliant.org/wiki/sorting-algorithms/)

-To keep things simple, I\'ll be sorting a simple list `list` having only 5 elements `[4, 2, 3, 1, 5]`.
+To keep things simple, I'll be sorting a simple list `list` having only 5 elements `[4, 2, 3, 1, 5]`.

 ## Merge Sort